 Survived by: Father John Edward Schultz of Squaw Lake, MN Brother: Gene Charles Schultz of Bagley, MN Numerous Aunt’s, Uncle’s & Cousins

 Preceded by: Mother Mary Ellen Schultz Grandparents: Edward and Elsie (Fuchs)Schultz and Thomas and Ellen (Nichols) Coon

-To send flowers to the family or plant a tree in memory of Tommy John Schultz, please visit our floral store.
+To send flowers to Tommy's family, please visit our floral store.